zikula-modules/Content/README.md

 - Restrict custom loggable listener action to entities from same bundle.
 - Fixed possible invalid states for boolean filter in quick navigation.
 - Overhauled and improved asset handling on raw pages.
+- Fixed exception in extended revert of older revisions.

 ### Version 5.0.2